theorashid/theorashid.github.io/website.md

 I'm also interested in [blackjax](https://github.com/blackjax-devs/blackjax), [dynamax](https://github.com/probml/dynamax), [GPJax](https://github.com/thomaspinder/GPJax), [nimble](https://github.com/nimble-dev/nimble), and would like to contribute more when I get some time.
 If you're a developer of one of those projects and have something I can work on, please get in touch.

+I have moved my (more technical) Obsidian [notes](https://theorashid.github.io/notes/) online in an effort to learn in public and share knowledge.

 ### visualisations
 [Life expectancy for 6,791 communities in England](https://equitablehealthycities.org/focus-cities/london/mortality-map-england/).
 Interactive map of small-area life expectancy in England, written in D3.js.